 Switzerland has for centuries been a neutral state, which means that it cannot take part in armed conflict unless it is attacked.
 Its forces can only be used for self-defence and internal security.

 It joined the United Nations only in 2002.
-Surrounded by the European Union, it is gradually engaging more closely with its powerful neighbour and other international organisations.
+Surrounded by the European Union, it has vacillated between seeking closer engagement with its powerful neighbour and other international organisations, and preferring a more isolationist course.

 Although it lies close to the geographical centre of Europe, and most of its trade is with its European neighbours, it is not an EU member.
 A referendum in 2001 went against opening talks on joining.